got clarity?

 WHO’S THAT?!

 I want to change the world and take a damn nap.
-Both feel necessary.

 Do I have self-doubt?
 Constantly.

-Do I struggle?
+Do I struggle to get shit done?
 Absolutely.

 Do I fantasize about disappearing into the woods or joining the circus?
 Daily.